Jimmy Lim Tyan Taw

 What’s the story?
 Opened in 2017, JL Studio marries South-East Asian flavours and spices with the best of fresh Taiwanese ingredients.
 Traditional Singaporean dishes are deconstructed and reinvented in modern form, with fresh flavours, creative presentations and unique twists.
-In 2019, JL Studio received the Miele One To Watch Award and it debuts on the list this year.
+In 2019, JL Studio received the One To Watch Award.

 On the menu: A dish called Satay sees Lim reimagine the classic peanut sauce as an ice cream shaved on frozen foie gras, onion, cucumber and fried chicken skin.
 Shroom Kut Teh is a play on Bak Kut Teh, a Singaporean pork rib soup with a flavoursome broth aromatised with star anise, cinnamon, cloves and fennel seeds.
 In JL Studio’s version, the pork ribs are replaced by mushroom cooked in peppercorn and garlic with abalone and a jelly that imitates the texture of the meat fat.